gbmhunter/blog/content/electronics/components/capacitors/_index.md

 ### Sphere Capacitance

-{{% figure src="diagram-for-sphere-capacitance-equation.svg" width="320px" caption="Diagram for the sphere-to-infinity capacitance equation." %}}
+{{% figure ref="diagram-for-sphere-capacitance-equation" src="diagram-for-sphere-capacitance-equation.svg" width="320px" caption="Diagram for the sphere-to-infinity capacitance equation." %}}

-The capacitance of a single sphere, again, with a ground at infinity is[^bib-qs-study-capacitance-spherical]:
+The capacitance of a single sphere as shown in {{% ref "diagram-for-sphere-capacitance-equation" %}}, again with a ground at infinity is[^bib-qs-study-capacitance-spherical]:

 <p>\begin{align}
 C = 4\pi \epsilon_0 \epsilon_r r